A quick guide to SQL server 2016 direct seeding

 Conclusion:

 Direct Seeding allows you to decrease administrative effort but it comes with some warnings, so be sure to check them before implementing it.
 Very large databases could be better with a normal availability group and then synchronize by copying over small backup chunks.
-You can also resort to have 2 availability groups, one with direct seeding and the other without it, this way you can manage how you want to synchronize your databases.Share this
+You can also resort to have 2 availability groups, one with direct seeding and the other without it, this way you can manage how you want to synchronize your databases.On this page

 min read